neowu/vm/Doc/setup-docker-host.md

-# DO NOT just copy and run, please check what's it's doing and adapt to your own setup
+# DO NOT just copy and run, please check what the script doing and adapt to your own setup

 alpine doesn't support rosetta, use debian instead if you need rosetta support